ArnaudPel/CamKifu/res/doc/HowtoStones.md

 Note that by default, the values returned by `_getzone` are merely calculated by dividing the image in 19 by 19 (`gsize * gsize`) zones without any analysis.
 As explained above, the default (most simple) approach places entire trust in the board finding feature.

+### 3. Other misc. goodies

+Things that had seemed to make sense at some point, but may not anymore.

 #### Intersections: iteration

-We can now introduce `_empties_border` and `_empties_spiral` generators.
-They enumerate intersections where no stone has been recorded (either by vision or the user) to be present on the goban.
-These intersections are obviously privileged locations to analyse when looking for new stones.
-Let's update our iteration code to have a look.
+Let's introduce the `_empties_border` and `_empties_spiral` generators.
+Their job is to enumerate intersections where no stone has been recorded (either by vision or the user).
+These intersections are privileged locations to analyse when looking for new stones.
+Let's have a look.

 ```python
 from numpy import zeros_like